 - Removal of loose skin that will not respond to diet or exercise

 - Eradication of fat pockets in the arms

 - Gain self-confidence to wear sleeveless tops or try new activities

 - Arms that match the appearance of a patient’s new body after weight loss

-Ultimately, the only way to find out if an arm lift is the right procedure for a given case is by meeting with one of our board certified plastic surgeons.
-Call our Bethesda, Maryland or McLean, Virginia office to request an arm lift consultation today.
+Ultimately, the only way to find out if an arm lift is the right procedure for a given case is by meeting with one of our board-certified plastic surgeons.
+Call our Bethesda, Maryland office to request an arm lift consultation today.

-An extended arm lift uses the same incision as the traditional arm lift, but the incision continues along the armpit and ends just below it.
-The incision is shaped somewhat like the letter L, which is why it can also be referred to as L-shaped brachioplasty.
+An extended arm lift uses the same incision as for the traditional arm lift, but the incision continues along the armpit and ends just below it.
+The incision is shaped somewhat like the letter L, which is why it can also be referred to as an L-shaped Brachioplasty.
 This extended incision allows the surgeon to also remove fat and excess skin from the underarm and the sides of the chest, adding more shape and definition in this area.
-This procedure is generally reserved for those who have gone through extreme weight fluctuations, but offers the most comprehensive results.
+This procedure is generally reserved for those who have gone through extreme weight fluctuations but offers the most comprehensive results.